JeffreyBenjaminBrown/hode/docs/ui.md

 you can execute it by pressing `M-x` (i.e., probably, `Alt x`).

 Most of the time,
-the main window will display a "results buffer".
+the main window will display a `results buffer`.
 There can be multiple buffers open at the same time, each corresponding to a (probably) different search.
 Whatever the main window is currently showing,